samirkutty/In-app-socket-messaging/README.md

 On Client(socket-io-client):
 1. In App.js in the src directory, listen to the emit event 'FromAPI' and use the data received to compare and throw the in app notification.

+Working:
+The temperature is displayed on the screen using DarkSky api.
+Everytime there is a change in the temperature an alert message is shown to the user.